sytpb/aws-best-solution/README.md

 **deploy a NAT gateway in the public subnet and add a route to it from the private subnet where the web and application tiers are hosted.**<br>
 *Key word: Nat gateway, Route, Subnet*

+## Architecture for login
+**#1**.A company hosts its application on AWS.
+The company uses Amazon Cognito to manage users.
+When users log in to the application, the application fetches required data from Amazon DynamoDB by using a REST API that is hosted in Amazon API Gateway.
+The company wants an AWS managed solution that will control access to the REST API to reduce development efforts.

+**Configure an Amazon Cognito user pool authorizer in API Gateway to allow Amazon Cognito to validate each request.**<br>
+*Key Word: Cognito, REST API, User Pool, API Gateway*

 ## Failover && High availibility

 **#1**.A company is running a web application on AWS.
 The application is made up of an Auto-Scaling group that sits behind an Application Load Balancer and an Amazon DynamoDB table where user data is stored.
 The solutions architect must design the application to remain available in the event of a regional failure.
 A solution to automatically monitor the status of your workloads across your AWS account, conduct architectural reviews and check for AWS best practices.